koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 };
 ```

-The test has been passed!
+The tests have been passed!
-OK, let's move on to the next test!
-The next 2 tests are already passed.

 ### Update